Redundancy and Reorganisations

 - the workplace has closed because the employer has ceased trading or has become insolvent;

-- the employer’s business, or the work the person is doing, moves to another location;
+- the employer’s business, or the work the person is doing, moves to another location; or

 - the employer’s business is transferred to a different employer (TUPE).

-What process needs to be followed?
+What process needs to be followed in a redundancy situation?

 - skills, qualifications and aptitude